 Antimicrobial therapy in endocarditis is guided by identification of the causative organism.
 The majority (80%) of cases of endocarditis are due to streptococcal and staphylococcal organisms.
 The latter species is also the most frequent organism in endocarditis resulting from intravenous drug abuse.
 Eighty percent of tricuspid valve infection is by Staphylococcus aureus.
-This organism is also a frequent cause of infective endocarditis in patients with insulin-dependent diabetes mellitus.
+This organism is also a frequent cause of infective endocarditis in patients with insulindependent diabetes mellitus.
 With prosthetic valve endocarditis, a wide spectrum of organisms can be responsible within the first year of operation.
 However, in "early" prosthetic valve endocarditis, usually defined as endocarditis during the first 2 months after surgery, Staphylococcus epidermidis is the predominant offending organism.
-Late-onset prosthetic valve endocarditis follows the profile of native valve endocarditis, that is, streptococci (viridans) and staphylococci.
+Lateonset prosthetic valve endocarditis follows the profile of native valve endocarditis, that is, streptococci (viridans) and staphylococci.
 Enterococcus faecalis and E. faecium account for 90% of enterococcal endocarditis, which is usually associated with malignancy or manipulation of the genitourinary or gastrointestinal tract.
-Gram-positive and Gram-negative bacilli are relatively uncommon causes of endocarditis.
-In recent years, the HACEK group of organisms (Haemophilus, Actinobacillus, Cardiobacterium, Eikenella, and Kingella species) has become an important cause of endocarditis.
-These organisms cause large vegetations (greater than 1 cm),
+Gram-positive and Gramnegative bacilli are relatively uncommon causes of endocarditis.
+In recent years, the HACEK group of organisms (Haemophilus, Actinobacillus, Cardiobacterium, Eikenella,